Problem

 - Evaluation Edition – Fully functional version of the Enterprise edition for 180 days

-- Developer Edition - Enterprise edition functionality, that is not licensed for production use
+- Developer Edition – Enterprise edition functionality, but not licensed for production use

-- SQL Server Express Edition - Relational Database Engine with limitations on CPU, Memory, Database Size, etc., but available for production usage
+- Express Edition – Relational Database Engine with limitations on CPU, Memory, Database Size, etc., but available for production usage

-In reality more people work with SQL Server in their day to day tasks than anyone probably realizes.
-Many websites and core business applications are supported by SQL Server.
-Typically SQL Server based applications are designed, built, maintained and enhanced by DBAs, Developers, Data Modelers, Network Admins, System Admins, Storage Admins, etc. In a business setting, users interact with SQL Server in the following ways:
+In reality more people work with SQL Server in their day-to-day tasks than anyone probably realizes.
+The Microsoft Data Platform supports many websites and core business applications.
+DBAs, Developers, Data Modelers, Network Admins, System Admins, Storage Admins, etc. design, build, maintain and enhance SQL Server applications.
+In a business setting, users interact with the platform in the following ways:

 - Web and desktop